WID Graduate Assistants and Peer Writing Preceptors

 First-time WID GAs are required to participate in a mandatory 2-day WID Training in either August or January.
 Attendees will be compensated for successfully completing each day of reading assignments and participation.

-If you are interested in requesting WID GA support for your WID course, fill out the online WID Graduate Assistant Request Form, which is updated twice a year.
+If you are interested in requesting WID GA support for your WID course, fill out the online WID Graduate Assistant Request Form, which is updated twice a year, during the hiring windows.

 Faculty may nominate specific graduate students with whom they wish to work.
 To do so, please provide the candidate’s name, email and GWID as part of the submission.